-Planning a travel adventure will always be a little bit nerve-wracking, but it can be even worse when you have a pet.
+Planning a travel adventure will always be nerve-wracking, but it can be even worse when you have a pet.

 It can make you very anxious when you leave them at home as you travel worldwide for weeks or months.
 You worry about how they’re doing, whether or not they’re healthy, and it can sometimes put a downer on the whole trip.

 However, you can reduce your anxiety by doing a few things before you go.
-These things are designed to help your pet feel more comfortable while you’re away, while also soothing any key worries you might have.
+These things are designed to help your pet feel more comfortable while you’re away and also soothe any key worries.
 Check them out down below:

 Take them to the vet

-There’s always going to be a nagging voice in your mind that wonders whether or not your pet is okay while you’re away.
+There will always be a nagging voice in your mind that wonders whether or not your pet is okay while you’re away.

 You worry every second about whether or not they’ve fallen ill, or if they’ve been fed something they shouldn’t, etc.